 This iridescent and pearlescent gem has been revered for centuries.
 If you are a June baby you can claim this gem as your birthstone.
 Lucky June babies!
 This gem is predominately white but also can be grey or peach colored.
 Black inclusions can occur too.
 These inclusions are actually tourmaline.
 Personally I prefer the white version.
 Locations around the world mine this gem.
 A few of the more prominent are Scotland, India, Norway and Australia.

 What I love about this gem is the play of colors in the light.
 Moonstone formation consists of micro fine lines at right angles to each other.
 They are rarely visible in the stone since the lines are so tiny.
-However these lines are what allow the light to reflect the color spectrum in the gem!
+However these lines are what allow the light to reflect the color spectrum in the gem.
+This iridescence is called ‘schiller’ and it happens during the crystallization process.

 Moonstone legends abound.